chainguard-dev/hello-melange-apko/rust/hello-server/README.md

 ## Build apks with melange

-Make sure the `packages/` directory is removed:
+Make sure the `packages/` directory is removed, as well as `target/`:
 ```
-rm -rf ./packages/
+rm -rf ./packages/ ./target/
 ```

 Create a temporary melange keypair: